|HQ Army MARS||Army MARS Region Ten||US Army Alaska||Air Force MARS NW|

 Must Participate on HF at least 6 hours per quarter for a total of 12 hours per quarter of participation.
 Off air participation reflects training, station improvements and or other related activities to Army MARS.
 The State Director, Region Director or Chief Army MARS can issue a waiver for Participation on a case by case basis.
 You must have a station capable of operating on Army MARS HF frequencies.
 You are required to submit Monthly Participation Reports to remain active in the program, failure to report can lead to termination from the program.

-Keep in mind before you apply, this program has fixed requirements of every member and it will require that you are active.
+Keep in mind before you apply, this program has fixed requirements of every member and requires that you are active.
 The days of being in MARS on paper only are long over with.
 Today the program is proactive and strives to provide a valuable communications function for those we serve.
 You will be expected to operate in the prescribed method and stay current on new developments and proceedures.

 If you are ready to join the AMARS team and willing to accept the responsability, Welcome!____________________________________________________________________________________